More from Jack Dykstra

 Jonathan’s Coffee House was at the heart of what has been dubbed ‘the financial revolution’ in late seventeenth-century London.
 It was home to the stock-jobbers, the scene of the 1720 South Sea Bubble, and the beginning of London’s Stock Exchange.

-Button’s Coffee House: a new way to socialise (coffee trail 3)
+Garraway’s Coffee House: a new social space (coffee trail 2)